JoshuaMarkle/domjudge-aws-instructions/README.md

 ```

 > [!IMPORTANT]
 > According to the documentation, it will have you edit the `/etc/default/grub`.
 If you are running on your own hardware, that is fine but if you are using AWS, please do not do this.
 It will be overwritten by `/etc/default/grub.d/50-cloudimg-settings.cfg`.
-All of the parameters that you just added should be visible after running `cat /proc/cmdline`.
-If you don't see everything character for character, then something is wrong.

 > [!WARNING]
 > If you are using a system that uses cgroups v2 by default (like I Ubuntu AWS), you need to add `systemd.unified_cgroup_hierarchy=0` to the `GRUB_CMDLINE_LINUX_DEFAULT`.
 This will force cgroups v1 which is what DOMJudge likes.
 This would look like: